The Shard opens tomorrow

-Dezeen Wire: Renzo Piano's London skyscraper The Shard is due to be officially inaugurated tomorrow, followed by a five-minute laser show projected onto its 310-metre-high facade.
+Renzo Piano's London skyscraper The Shard will be officially inagurated tomorrow, followed by a five-minute laser show projected onto its 310-metre-high facade.

 The tower, which is the tallest in western Europe, is getting controversial reviews.
 Guardian columnist Simon Jenkins writes that the tower "has slashed the face of London for ever" while Aditya Chakrabortty recently wrote in the same newspaper: "It's expensive.
 It's off-limits.
 It's largely owned by people who don't live here.
 And it is the perfect metaphor for what our capital is becoming."

 Dezeen editor-in-chief Marcus Fairs conducted an interview with Piano before work started on the skyscraper and you can read the transcript here.

 See all our stories about the Shard here, including a timelapse movie showing the final stages of construction.